dnsimple/dnsimple-support/content/articles/manage-url-record.markdown

 </div>

-## Update a URL record
+## Updating a URL record

 <div class="section-steps" markdown="1">
 #### To update a URL record

-1. In the record editor, search the record and click on the _pencil_ icon to edit it.
+1. In the record editor, search for the record and click on the _pencil_ icon to edit it.

     ![](/files/record-url-item-edit.png)